The 2021 Applications will open November 30th

 Do you provide artwork storage on-site?

-Overnight Storage is available on a first-come, first-serve basis.
+Overnight artwork storage is available on a first-come, first-serve basis.
 You can purchase overnight storage at the same time that you pay for your booth.
 Storage purchase is non-refundable after the end of May.
-Please read the full terms and conditions for overnight storage services at time of purchase.
+Please read the full terms and conditions for overnight storage services at the time of purchase.
 Size restrictions apply.
-If you do not purchase overnight storage, you are responsible for bringing your work and removing it from the square each day.
+If you do not purchase overnight storage, you are responsible for bringing your work and removing it from your booth each day.

 Can I only sell the work I submitted in my application?

 The images you submit in your application should be consistent with the work you intend to show at the Fair.
-They do not have to be the exact same pieces.
-You should only be showing works relevant to the category you are juried in for.
+They do not have to be the exact same artworks.
+You should only be showing works relevant to the category you are selected for.

 Am I allowed to sell artist cards or prints at the Fair?

 No. Artists are only allowed to sell original works at Toronto Outdoor Art Fair.
 Please refer to our Reproduction Policy for full details.

 What is the Artist Code of Conduct?

 The Artist Code of Conduct is a section of the Liability and Abandonment Agreement.
 All artists must agree to it as part of their participation at Toronto Outdoor Art Fair.

 Can't find the answer to your question?
 Email our Operations Manager [email protected]